-"Running against the clock to outrun the sun unveiled an extraordinary group of runners, many running for the very first time, in our 24 mile races from Auckland to Vancouver,” said IAAF President Sebastian Coe, who joined several hundred participants on the famous Promenade des Anglais in Nice, France, where the journey to outrun the sun reached its halfway point.
+"There was an extraordinary group of runners, many running for the very first time, in our 24 mile races from Auckland to Vancouver,” said IAAF President Sebastian Coe, who joined several hundred participants on the famous Promenade des Anglais in Nice, France, where the journey reached its halfway point.

 "My sincere thanks go to all our member federations who worked with city officials and road running organisations to deliver this ambitious event in record time and to all the athletes and runners that took part.
 It was extraordinary, and a little nerve wracking, watching our 24 hour live feed as a new city and its excited runners took up the baton every hour.”

 From Auckland, IAAF Run 24:1 moved to Melbourne where long distance running legend Steve Moneghetti joined runners at Melbourne University’s Rawlinson Track before entering Asia in Tokyo's historic Komozawa Olympic Park, host to the 1964 Games.
 There an enthusiastic crowd joined City Captain Hirooki Arai, the 50km champion at the recent IAAF World Race Walking Team Championships, and IAAF Vice President and Asian Athletics Association President Dahlan Al Hamad.